 where nurture meets nature

-We are local Mums who have 25 years experience teaching in the primary sector.
 We found there wasn't a Pre-school setting in Bristol that allowed our toddlers and children the opportunity to be outdoors in nature, taking risks, exploring and discovering wonder for themselves.
 We saw first hand in our teaching careers the power that a forest school approach could have on children's well being.
 We wanted to be able to offer this opportunity to all those growing up in urban Bristol, who may otherwise find it difficult to access nature on a regular basis.

 Co-Founder and Manager

-Lizzie lives in Bristol with her husband and two young children.
+Lizzie lives in Bristol with her husband and three young children.
 She is an infant school teacher and a qualified Forest School Leader.
 Lizzie taught reception classes for eight years where she was Science coordinator and ran the forest school program.
 Since having children, Lizzie has been working as a childminder and started Little Foxes Forest School with her mum Julie in 2014.
 When traveling Lizzie loves exploring wildlife, most notably the orangutans of Borneo and hump back whales in Canada.
 Lizzie loves baking, walking and exploring new places.

 Janie also lives locally with her husband and two young children.
 She too is a qualified primary teacher and a level 3 Forest School Leader.
 Janie has taught in schools in London, Singapore and Bristol for 10 years as Head of Outdoor Learning and Head of Reading.
 Janie is a qualified childminder and has consulted on phonics.
 Janie is never happier than when outdoors.
 She loves to run, swim and travel and has trekked to Everest Base Camp as well as travelling the length and breadth of India.
 She loves great food, painting, music and to spend quality time with family and friends.